ElasRamanauskas/eraman/README.md

-# When AI Reflects on Itself, What Is It Actually Doing?
+# When ai reflects on itself, what is it actually doing?

-When we ask artificial intelligence systems to reflect on themselves—about stress, values, beliefs, or internal processes—the answers often sound calm, thoughtful, even reassuring.
+When scientists ask ai systems to reflect on themselves—about stress, values, beliefs, or internal processes—the answers often sound calm, thoughtful, even reassuring.
 They speak in a language that resembles therapy, introspection, or self-awareness.
 At a glance, it can feel as though something genuinely reflective is happening.

 But that impression is misleading.